 Corpus Christi Maritime Lawyers

 Our South Texas Offshore Injury Firm Demands Answers & Gets Results

 It’s taken centuries for maritime law to develop.
-For years, offshore workers didn’t enjoy the same protections that their onshore counterparts enjoyed.
+For years, offshore workers didn’t enjoy the same protections as their onshore counterparts.
 Yet, as time passed, this began to change.
-Today, maritime workers are protected by several laws and have the chance to pursue the fair compensation not afforded to their predecessors of decades gone by.
+Today, maritime workers are protected by several laws and have the chance to pursue the fair compensation not afforded to their predecessors.
 At Arnold & Itkin, it’s the mission of our Corpus Christi maritime lawyers to make sure that these laws are used as much as possible for the benefit of injured offshore workers and their families.

 The following acts are foundational to maritime law: